openstreetmap/openstreetmap-website/INSTALL.md

 # Configuration

 After installing this software, you may need to carry out some [configuration steps](CONFIGURE.md), depending on your tasks.
+This includes:
+* Application configuration
+* Populating the database
+* Managing Users
+* Generating OAuth Keys
+* …

 # Installing compiled shared library database functions (optional)